Thursday, March 30, 2023

 The engine makes a very good spread of torque starting from 4500 rpm onward at 61 ft/lb a number that is very close to its peak figure of 65 ft/lb.

-While torque is decent below this point, in higher gears you probably want to keep the engine spinning above 4000 rpm but in the lower three gears, there is still more than enough there to get you out of trouble without having to look for a lower gear.
+In the lower three gears, there is still more than enough there to get you out of trouble without having to look for a lower gear.

 There are no real surges in the delivery – just good honest and linear drive, especially between 6000 and 10000 rpm.
-The engine has kept some of the feel and performance of the original 900SS, just more power and torque and delivered with a little more rpm.
+The engine has kept some of the feel and performance of the original 900SS, just more power and torque, and delivered with a little more rpm.

 Ducati Supersport Dyno in-gear performance